 Buffet has had the ability to inspire and soothe others, due to his philanthropic causes and public speaking.
 He is a firm believer that the best leaders are storytellers who turn crises into stories to learn from; Buffet believes so because he belongs to the category of great leaders.

 Buffet is famous for being good at four things: making money, building companies, teaching and storytelling.
-These are qualities of effective leadership and the ability to impact those who surround you.
+These are qualities of effective leadership in business and the ability to impact those who surround you.
 According to the business hero, leadership is a skill, instead of an inherent talent.

-In order to understand what kind of leader you can be, you need to know what leader you are.
+In order to understand what kind of leader you can be, you need to know what leader you currently are.

 What Is Effective Leadership and the Traits of a Good Leader?

 It’s understandable that you would ask this question to yourself, at least once.
 There are so many qualities to define a good leader; however, it is easier said than done.
-According to Taskque, there are key traits that make any good leader.
+A good leader is a person with more authority than everyone else but has the ability to inspire and motivate those inferior to them.

 What are the Characteristics of a Good Leader?